lart-bangor/research-assistant/docs/source/users/installation.rst

    $ sudo snap install chromium
    $ sudo apt update && sudo apt upgrade -y
    $ sudo apt install pipx -y
-   $ pipx install research-client
+   $ pipx install research-assistant
-   $ research-client
+   $ research-assistant

-You can now launch the app by simply running the command :code:`research-client` from a terminal.
+You can now launch the app by simply running the command :code:`research-assistant` from a terminal.
 If this doesn't work straight away, you might need to log out and log back in before launching the app for the first time.